Loading data#

 Note that the CLI’s --force_download_data maps to MedVision_FORCE_DOWNLOAD_DATA; it forces the builder to run and re-fetch raw data for every requested item.

-FeTA24 — hosted on Synapse behind a data-use agreement; provide
+FeTA24 only needs a token — it is hosted on Synapse behind a registration agreement:

-Without these, requesting a config from a gated dataset will fail at download time.
-See the dataset card for the exact per-dataset access steps.
+Without these, requesting a config from a restricted dataset will fail at download time.
+The other 19 datasets need no credentials.